-Use-case: Access camera

-surveillance-display camera views
+Use-case: Access camera surveillance-display camera views (ACS-DCV).
+Homeowner

-(ACS-DCV).

-Primary actor: Homeowner.

-Goal in context: To view output of camera placed throughout the house from any

-Preconditions: System must be fully configured;

-Trigger: The homeowner decides to take a look inside the house while away.
+To view output of camera placed throughout the house from any remote location via the Internet.
+System must be fully configured; appropriate user ID and passwords must be obtained.
+The homeowner decides to take a look inside the house while away.

+Scenario:

 - The homeowner logs onto the SafeHome Products Web site. - 2.
 The homeowner enters his or her user ID. - The homeowner enters two passwords (each at least eight characters in length). - 4.
 The system displays all major function buttons. - The homeowner selects "surveillance" from the major function buttons. - 6.
 The homeowner selects "pick a camera." - 7.
-The system displays the floor plan of the house. - The homeowner selects a camera icon from the floor plan. - The homeowner selects the "view" button. - The system displays a viewing window that is identified by the camera ID. - The system displays video output within the viewing window at one frame per second.
+The system displays the floor plan of the house. - The homeowner selects a camera icon from the floor plan. - 9.
+The homeowner selects the "view" button. - The system displays a viewing window that is identified by the camera ID. - The system displays video output within the viewing window at one frame per second.